 All programs operated by the Department of Early Childhood Education use Conscious Discipline as a proven, comprehensive approach to building self-regulation and social/emotional skills in both adults and children.
 Conscious Discipline empowers teachers and parents with “the self-awareness, brain information, developmental knowledge and useable skills necessary to create safe, connected, problem-solving” classrooms and homes.
 Many free resources are available on the Conscious Discipline website.

 The Children’s Services Council (CSC) is an independent special district established by Palm Beach County voters to dedicate a source of funding so more children are born healthy, remain free from abuse and neglect, are ready for kindergarten, and have access to quality after-school and summer programming.
+CSC provides leadership, funding, services and research on behalf of Palm Beach County’s children so they grow up healthy, safe and strong.
+Click this link to sign up for weekly email updates which include helpful information and opportunities.

 The goal of Help Me Grow (HMG) is to promote healthy development for every child in the state of Florida.
 The HMG website is designed to address the need for early identification of developmental or behavioral concerns, and then to link children and their families to community-based developmental and behavioral services and supports.
 A comprehensive list of family resources can be found on the Resources page at https://www.helpmegrowfl.org/resources/family-resources/ and a list of Developmental Milestones can be found on the Families page at https://www.helpmegrowfl.org/families/your-childs-development/.